Insurance

 What does a private doctor cost?

 If you visit private doctors regularly, consider outpatient supplementary insurance.
-More on private health insurance costs.
+More on private health insurance monthly costs.

 Cover your private doctor costs